S-C-A-N/SCANsat/README.md

 **Regolith** support is built internal to SCANsat.
 If you have a **Regolith** DLL loaded anywhere SCANsat will only target the newest version.

 Check for the **Regolith Biome Lock** toggle in the SCANsat settings menu to enable or disable biome-based restrictions on resource scanning accuracy.
+With the biome lock active resource scanning will be of only limited accuracy until you have explored the surface of the planet and/or the specific biomes.
 > ![][resource-biome-lock]

 With any **Regolith**-using mod installed, you can select their resources in the drop down menu from the Big Map or KSC Map, and enable their overlay with the resource icon.